×

 Software engineering is composed of two terms: software and engineering.

-• Engineering involves building and designing something in an effective manner.
+• Engineering involves designing and building systems in an effective, repeatable way.

 Goals of Software Engineering: